Home > Business > Logistics purchasing > Responsible IT purchasing: the key elements of a successful strategy

 How to implement a responsible IT purchasing strategy?

-And this, in the three dimensions of responsible digital or 3P: Planet, People, Profit.
+And this in the three dimensions of responsible digital or 3P: Planet, People, Profit.

 The three pillars of responsible digital

-5 essential criteria for responsible IT purchases
+5 essential criteria for responsible IT purchasing

 The five criteria for responsible IT purchasing

-Ask yourself why you make a purchase
+Ask yourself why you're making a purchase

 Digital sobriety at the heart of a responsible IT purchasing strategy